 The neck and upper back are often the source of arm pain.
 The nerves that supply the arm come from the brachial plexus, which arises in the lower half of the neck.

-The muscles, nerves, ligaments and tendons of the arm can all cause pain.
+Also, the muscles, nerves, ligaments and tendons of the arm can all, potentially be the cause of arm and hand pain.

-Well known conditions that effect the arm are Tennis Elbow, Carpal Tunnel and Repetitive Strain Injuries.
+Well-known conditions that affect the arm are Tennis Elbow, Carpal Tunnel and Repetitive Strain Injuries.